Richmond Banking & Insurance Company (Richmond, VA)

 Article Text

-# THE RICHMOND BANK SUSPENSION.
-Mr. John B. Davis, president of the recently suspended Richmond Banking and Insurance company, yesterday made a deed of conveyance of his property in the counties of King William, New Kent, Hanover, Henrico and the city of Richmond, for the benefit of the creditors of the bank.
-The deed was signed jointly by Mr. Davis and wife, and the property thus relinquished is valued at over $2,000,000.
-Attorney-General Blair, of Virginia, has given notice that he will bring suit on the bond of $500,000, executed for the security of the state deposits in the suspended bank, which amount to about $300,000.
+Bank Property Turned Over to the Creditors.
+RICHMOND, Va., Sept 14.
+John B. Davis, president of the recently suspended Richmond Banking and Insurance Co., today made a deed of conveyance of property in the counties of King William, New Kent, Hanover, Henrico and the city of Richmond for the benefit of the creditors of the bank.
+The property thus relinquished is valued at over $200,000.

 Article from New-York Tribune, September 23, 1882